MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 Customers can now enable privacy control for the phish report sent by Microsoft Defender for Endpoint on iOS so that the domain name isn't included as part of a phish alert whenever a phish website is detected and blocked by Microsoft Defender for Endpoint.

+#### Configure privacy controls in MDM

-1. **Admin Privacy Controls (MDM)** Use the following steps to enable privacy and not collect the domain name as part of the phish alert report for enrolled devices.
+Use the following steps to enable privacy and not collect the domain name as part of the phish alert report for enrolled devices.

 1. In the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), go to **Apps** \> **App configuration policies** \> **Add** \> **Managed devices**.

 2. Give the policy a name, **Platform \> iOS/iPadOS**, select the profile type.

 3. Select **Microsoft Defender for Endpoint** as the target app.

 4. On the **Settings** page, select **Use configuration designer** and add `DefenderExcludeURLInReport` as the key, and set its value type to **Boolean**.

    - To enable privacy and not collect the domain name, enter the value as `true` and assign this policy to users.
 By default, this value is set to `false`.
    - For users with key set as `true`, the phish alert doesn't contain the domain name information whenever a malicious site is detected and blocked by Defender for Endpoint.

 5. Select **Next** and assign this profile to targeted devices/users.

+#### Configure privacy controls in MAM

-2. **Admin Privacy Controls (MAM)** Use the following steps to enable privacy and not collect the domain name as part of the phish alert report for unenrolled devices.
+Use the following steps to enable privacy and not collect the domain name as part of the phish alert report for unenrolled devices.

 1. In the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), go to **Apps** \> **App configuration policies** \> **Add** \> **Managed apps**.

 2. Give the policy a name.

 3. Under **Select Public Apps**, choose **Microsoft Defender for Endpoint** as the target app.

 4. On the **Settings** page, under the **General Configuration Settings**, add `DefenderExcludeURLInReport` as the key, and set its value as `true`.

    - To enable privacy and not collect the domain name, enter the value as `true` and assign this policy to users.
 By default, this value is set to `false`.
    - For users with key set as `true`, the phish alert doesn't contain the domain name information whenever a malicious site is detected and blocked by Defender for Endpoint.

 5. Select **Next** and assign this profile to targeted devices/users.

+#### Configure end-user privacy controls in the Microsoft Defender app

-3. **End User Privacy Controls** These controls help the end user to configure the information shared to their organization.
+These controls help the end user to configure the information shared to their organization.

-   For Supervised devices, End User controls aren't visible.
+For supervised devices, end-user controls aren't visible.
 Your admin decides and controls the settings.
-However, for Unsupervised devices, the control is displayed under the **Settings \> Privacy**.
+However, for unsupervised devices, the control is displayed under the **Settings \> Privacy**.

-   - Users see a toggle for **Unsafe Site Info**.
-   - This toggle is only visible if Admin has set `DefenderExcludeURLInReport = true`.
+Users see a toggle for **Unsafe Site Info**.
+This toggle is only visible if admin has set `DefenderExcludeURLInReport = true`.

-   - If enabled by an Admin, Users can decide if they want to send the unsafe site info to their Organization or not.
-   - By default, it's set to `false`.
-The unsafe site information isn't sent.
-   - If user toggles it to `true`, the unsafe site details are sent.
+If enabled by an admin, users can specify whether to send unsafe site info to their organization.
+By default, it's set to `false`, which means unsafe site information isn't sent.
+If user toggles it to `true`, unsafe site details are sent.

 Turning privacy controls on or off doesn't impact the device compliance check or conditional access.